François Sagat: Documentaries

 In 2007, he appeared with other personalities in Olivier Nicklaus documentary about nudity in culture entitled La nudité toute nue.

 In March 2011, a documentary entitled Sagat: The Documentary, a joint Brenda & Lucy Co./ADL TV/Canal+ production exploring the Sagat persona and phenomenon on world culture trends.

 Marketing, fashion and music

 When German designer Bernhard Willhelm launched his first menswear collection during Paris Fashion Week, he chose Sagat to promote the event.

 Sagat is involved in fashion photoshoots.
 American fashion photographer Terry Richardson made a military-themed photoshoot of Sagat.

 In March 2012, he launched a musical project entitled Hadès with Sylvia Gobbel.
 The music video debuted in March 2011.

 Personal life

 François Sagat was born in Cognac to French parents of Slovak ancestry.
 Sagat moved to Paris at the age of eighteen.

 He is the cousin of English singer Alison Moyet.
-In 2007, Sagat said he is "200% gay", but he has appeared in number of heterosexual scenes with cisgender women.
+In 2007, Sagat said he is "200% gay", but he has appeared in a heterosexual scene with a cisgender woman.
 He currently lives in France.
 Sagat is known for his distinctive scalp tattoo.